 In July 2008, the Bartlesville City Council approved the Affordable Housing Plan.
 This plan was developed by the Bartlesville Affordable Housing Task Force over a nine month period.
 The plan reviews current housing demographics and offers recommendations on how to maintain and increase Bartlesville's existing affordable housing stock.

 In February 2007, the Oklahoma State Historic Preservation Office (SHPO) began a reconnaissance level survey of Bartlesville.
 This project was conducted in cooperation with the City of Bartlesville for the purpose of identifying historic and architectural resources in our community.
 The resulting document, 2007 Bartlesville Reconnaissance Level Survey, identified numerous properties eligible for National Register listing and properties that warrant further study.
 The document will be a guide for the wise use of our community's resources and will assist us in integrating historic preservation into our community planning.
 Click here to download the document, or stop by the Community Development Office and purchase a copy for $20.

-The Planning & Zoning Services Division serves as staff to the Metropolitan Area Planning Commission and the Board of Adjustment.
+The Planning & Zoning Services Division serves as staff to the City Planning Commission and the Board of Adjustment.
 The staff coordinates all casework that goes before these two boards.
 Click here to see the current planning cases.